-“The Center for Business Law at UC Hastings connects the dots among our business law scholars, business-oriented student groups, accomplished alumni practitioners, and the broader business and policy-making communities in which UC Hastings is embedded.
+“The Center for Business Law at UC Law SF connects the dots among our business law scholars, business-oriented student groups, accomplished alumni practitioners, and the broader business and policy-making communities in which UC Law SF is embedded.
 It creates a center of gravity to harness all of that expertise and interest and take it in new directions of engagement and opportunity, including executive education, an area where Evan Epstein is particularly accomplished.

 “These kinds of partnerships and collaborations are even more critical in challenging environments.
 The pandemic and economic downturn will call on current and future lawyers and business leaders to be even more creative and adventuresome in the days to come.
 Our Center for Business Law is well positioned to positively contribute to these efforts.”